Magic fire – is it impressive or merely impractical?

 Speaking of things that are difficult to control, somewhere a few paragraphs ago, I indicated an entirely different method of generating fuel for a pyromantic flame.
 You’ve figured it out already – and yes it’s about as absurd as it sounds: fusion/nuclear reactions.

 This doesn’t require a great deal of elaboration, suffice to say that it is an exceedingly bad idea.
 On the other hand, it is also pretty funny.
-It’s a bad idea to use nuclear physics to make a rock-sized glob of flame, but for the sake of thoroughness, not to mention humour, here’s how this idea works out:
+It’s a bad idea to use nuclear physics to make a rock-sized glob of flame, but for the sake of thoroughness and humour, here’s how this idea works out:

 First, the sheer amount of energy you need to expend in order to split a sodding atom in order to do absolutely anything in the relatively limited number of practical pyromancy applications like lighting a torch, staying warm, or cooking food, is so wildly beyond necessity as to negate the need for pyromancy in the first place.
 If you can casually split the atom then lighting torches and throwing fire balls around is the least of your concerns.
 If your character is causing nuclear fucking explosions in order to light a campfire, the campfire no longer exists.
 Nor does your character any more.
 Nor does anything for miles around it.
 The entire area is a nuclear wasteland.
 Because your pyromancer wanted to heat up some beans or something.